angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 your pile.
-Examples may include where you have gone for an aggressive turn 1 pile on the play or where your opponent thinks they can get you by countering Oracle and thereby leaving you stuck with no cards left in the deck and a lethal draw step looming.
+Examples may include where you have gone for an aggressive turn 1 pile on the play or where your opponent thinks they can get you by countering Oracle and thereby leaving you stuck with no cards left in the deck and a lethal draw step looming or if you've left a mana open to pay for a Daze they may not have gotten value from otherwise.
 Thankfully there are a number of ways and means to play around / punish a resolved Doomsday in the face of countermagic.

 ### Proactive Disruption